Getting Families Started in Emergency Response Communications (ERC)

 15" antenna

 The saints have been admonished to be frugal in their preparations.
 The goal is to get as many members involved as we possibly can for the lowest cost possible.
-Above all, you are encouraged to pray for guidance and help in your preparation.

-The recommended radio is the Baofeng UV5R handheld radio with a 15" antenna (~9-15 miles transmission range) or an Abbree "tactical" 42-48" antenna (20-30miles transmission range).
-The radio runs around $22, the antennas run around $10.
+A recommended radio is the Baofeng UV5R handheld radio with a 15" antenna (~9-15 miles transmission range) or an Abbree "tactical" 42-48" antenna (20-30miles transmission range).
+The radio runs around $15, the antennas run around $10.The stock “rubber duck” antenna is very durable but poor for long-range use, which is why upgrading the antenna is the first recommendation.
+This setup has worked well across most of the southern Ontario Stake, including Weiser, Parma, and Vale for basic operations.

 Our best range on the 15" antenna was 71 miles from Ontario to Silver City through the War Eagle repeater.
 The 15" antenna is a bit easier to maneuver and use carrying around, the longer "tactical" antenna can get a lot longer range, but is a bit more difficult to use (keep it vertical while extended so it doesn't bend or damage the connector to the radio).